devendra061/pomodoroX/README.md

 Enter the time in minutes you want to work uninterrupted

-Once the time is up, the motivational image (image1.jpg) will pop-up to remind you to take break
+Once the time is up, the motivational image (image1.jpg) will pop-up to remind you to take a break

 Input notes on what work you did; All the notes will be archived in c:\image\notes.txt file